crissxross/stidialog-ng2/README.md

 Work in progress... based on **ng2-webpack** starter

-A prototype Dialogue Engine for *Stitched Up*
+I initially intended this as the beginnings of a prototype Dialogue Engine for *Stitched Up* - but mainly used for LEARNING.
+I might start again in another repo.

 ### My notes re. ng2-webpack:
 * Images and assets are parsed and loaded from within the public directory